miramastoras/bmeb_bootcamp_2022/covid_assembly.md

 > Optional Challenge: Alternatively, we could also just map our raw illumina reads to the covid reference and call variants that way.
 Which tools might we use if we did this instead?
 If you have extra time, try to implement this approach yourself, and look for any differences in the resulting vcf.

-> Optional Question: Is minimap+paftools really the best tool for assembly-to-reference alignment & variant calling in viral genomes?
+> Optional Question: Is minimap+paftools really the best workflow for assembly-to-reference alignment & variant calling in viral genomes?
 Can you find a better one?

 ### Step 5: Use Usher to determine the strain (Lily)

 ### Additional project ideas for Part 2:

-Some other starting ideas for part 2 we could suggest but not put time into setting up (maybe ideas for more advanced computational people):

 - CoronaSpades: HMM based assembler that makes a covid assembly from transcriptome data - they'd need to find their own data to use, install it, then assess the quality of the assembly.
 They could compare this assembly to the one we made in part 1 and see which has a higher quality https://cab.spbu.ru/software/coronaspades/ https://www.biorxiv.org/content/10.1101/2020.07.28.224584v2

-- make a covid pangenome
+- Build a covid pangenome
-- compare different assemblers quality
+- Run several different assemblers (research them on your own) and compare their performance